maame-deveer/ExcelToVCF/README.md

 ## Installation

-1. Download the library directly from this repo as it is currently not available as an npm package.
+1. Download the library directly from this repo as it is currently not available as an nuget package.

 2. Extract the downloaded zip file to a location of your choice.